PrestaShop/docs/src/content/1.7/modules/sell/technical-tools.md

 ---
-title: Technical validation
+title: Technical tools
+weight: 1
 ---

-# Technical validation
+# Technical Tools & Informations

-## 3 tools to help you get off to a good start
+##  Technical Tools: 3 tools to help you get off to a good start

 ### 1. The Validator

-The Validator (http://validator.prestashop.com) is a tool created to check your module is technically compatible with the PrestaShop requirements.
+The Validator ( https://validator.prestashop.com ) is a tool created to check if your module is technically compatible with the PrestaShop standards.
 You can:

-- upload a zip
+- upload a zip.
-- or specify the URL of your [Github](https://help.github.com/articles/create-a-repo/) submission.
+- or specify the URL of your [Github](https://help.github.com/articles/create-a-repo/) repository (has to be public).

-The Validator then automatically creates a detailed report explaining what needs to be improved in your module.
+The Validator then automatically creates a detailed report explaining what needs to be improved/changed in your module.
 By following this report, you can submit your module error-free!

  {{% notice info %}}
 **Important!**
 Since version 1.6.1.0, PrestaShop uses the PSR-2 norm.
-Even if we recommend you to use this norm, it's not mandatory and it won’t be a reason to decline your module.
+Even if we recommend to use this norm, it's not mandatory and it won’t be a reason to decline your module.
 Here are more details in [this blog article](http://build.prestashop.com/news/prestashop-moves-to-psr-2/).
 {{% /notice %}}

 ### 2. Method search engine

 **A search engine is available within the Validator** to help you work out which methods are available for the various versions of PrestaShop.
 Make the most of this and use it to save time!
+It's not entierly up-to-date but we intend to work on it.
+You can find the [search engine here](https://validator.prestashop.com/guide/search).

 ### 3. The Module Generator

 Have you thought about saving time with our [Module Generator](https://validator.prestashop.com/generator) yet?
 All you have to do is choose your module type and follow the instructions.
 A skeleton module is then automatically generated to facilitate the creation of your module.
-For quicker technical validation!

-To finish the technical validation process, manual verification of the module is carried out by our team of developers.
-They upload, install, configure and verify your module's code.

-## 3 steps to passing the technical validation
+## Informations: 3 steps to passing the technical validation

 ### 1. A development environment

 Create and test your module in a local development environment, with the help of WampServer (Windows) for example.
 This will allow you to display errors, warnings and other PHP alerts without having to depend on your online server.
 To make this easier, PrestaShop features a Dev Mode, which allows you to configure your use of PHP to display error messages.
+2 methods to activate Dev Mode:
+- In the backoffice, "Advanced Parameters" > "Performances".
+Here, activate the Debug mode.
-To activate Dev Mode: in the directory/config of your PrestaShop installation, open the file defines.inc.php.
+- in the directory config/ of your PrestaShop installation, open the file defines.inc.php.
 The Dev Mode is activated at the very start of the file: you must modify the following line to change the defined value to true (it's set to false by default):

 ```php
 define('_PS_MODE_DEV_', true);